But First We Brunch!

 • To make ahead and bake later, freeze assembled pop tarts on a baking sheet lined with parchment paper, then transfer to a freezer bag for storage.

-• When ready to bake, brush with heavy cream and bake directly from the freezer, adding 1-2 minutes to baking time.
+• When ready to bake, brush with egg wash and bake directly from the freezer, adding 1-2 minutes to baking time.

 The nutritional and caloric information shown is an estimate provided by an online nutrition calculator.
 It does not assert or suggest that readers should or should not count calories, and should not be considered a substitute for a professional nutritionist’s or doctor’s counseling.